thecognicode/word_frequency_analysis/README.md

 # Frequency Analysis of English and Russian Texts

-Hi!
 This is a small project where I analyzed two short texts — one in English and one in Russian — and looked at the most frequent words in each.
 I used Python and a few libraries we learned to work with, like NLTK, spaCy, pymorphy2, matplotlib, and wordcloud.
 I didn’t use anything complicated — no machine learning or advanced NLP models — just basic tools for working with texts.

 ## Why I Did This Project